j-miskill/j-miskill.github.io/writing/intro.md

 # Hi, I'm Jackson!

-## Who I Am
 I am a fourth year at the University of Virginia studying computer science for my undergraduate and graduate degrees.
+In Fall 2024 I will officially be a masters student going for my MCS degree.

 ### My Interests
 I am interested in creating software for the public good; when I land a job, I want to use that job to promote the public welfare and create better lives for those around the world.
 I believe that technology can be the answer to that.

-Artificial intelligence, cloud computing, system building, and cyber-physical systems are the areas that I find the most interesting.
+Recently, I have found data science, specifically within the realms of artificial intelligence and machine learning to be fascinating.
+I think that these tools can be used to create lots of good in the world.
+One movement that I am absolutely enamored with is [AI For Social Good](https://ai4sibook.org/).
+I will likely be writing about lots of these things very soon.

-In addition to all of the computer science, I am double majoring in cognitive science.
+In addition to all the computer science, I am double majoring in cognitive science.
 I find the study of the brain to be intrinsically very interesting.
-Lately, I have been reading and thinking about problem solving, flow, and stoicism.
+Lately, I have been reading and thinking about problem-solving, focus, and flow.

 ### Why Did I Create This Website